Robert Biehler

-Robert Leroy Biehler (August 5, 1934 – January 10, 1993) was an American serial killer who killed four people in various neighborhoods of Los Angeles, California from 1966 to 1973, either to cover up previous crimes or as part of contract murders.
+Robert Leroy Biehler (August 5, 1934 – January 10, 1993) was an American serial killer who killed four people in various neighborhoods of Los Angeles, California from 1966 to 1974, either to cover up previous crimes or as part of contract murders.
 Unable to be sentenced to death due to Furman v.
 Georgia, Biehler was instead given four consecutive life terms, which he served until his death in 1993.

 Crimes

 Biehler's first recorded criminal offense dates back to February 25, 1956, when he and two accomplices, 22-year-old Louis Evangelisti and 18-year-old Kay G. Mills, broke into the home of Paul and Marguerite Troutner in Pasadena during a robbery.
 After threatening to kill his wife if Troutner did not reveal where he hid his money, the trio tied them up with electric cords and gagged them with adhesive tape, before stealing money and valuables amounting to $1,500.
 Reportedly, one of the trio later bought a motorcycle with the loot, which led to the arrest of all three by the local authorities.
 For this crime, Biehler and the two men were each convicted and given a short prison term.
 After his release in the late 1950s, Biehler went on to commit a variety of crimes, most notable of which was participating in an organized burglary ring that stole $10,000 from a bank in 1960.
 He was later caught and ordered to serve another sentence at the California Institution for Men, from where he was eventually paroled in August 1966.

 A few months later, on December 22, Biehler went to the North Hollywood home of a former associate, 38-year-old Julia Cook, who had an extensive criminal record for drug possession.
-Fearing that she might tell the police he was part of a prostitution ring, he held her and her 15-year-old Kenneth at gunpoint, before forcing them to kneel and shooting each twice in the head.
+Fearing that she might tell the police he was part of a prostitution ring, he held her and her 15-year-old son Kenneth at gunpoint, before forcing them to kneel and shooting each twice in the head.
 Police later detained him and an acquaintance, Morton Molin, for parole violations and attempted to charge the pair with the murders - however, the police department were forced to drop them due to lack of evidence.
 As a result, Biehler was instead jailed for parole violation while Molin was later tried for unrelated offences, and despite the officers best efforts, they were unable to charge him with the killings at the time.